 RDO relief jobs are not permanent plot plan posts, and thus are reflected as RDO only posts in grids, usually designated as squads 6 and 7.
 Although these jobs are posted, bid and awarded through the contract process, Officers merely bid on and are awarded the RDO relief of designated squads, not posts, in a given grid.
-Squad 6 relieves whatever Officer posts are assigned to squads 1, 3 and 5 in a given grid, and squad 7 relieves officer posts assigned to squads 2, 4 and when squads 5 and 6 are off simultaneously in a given grid.
+Squad 6 relieves whatever Officer posts are assigned to squads 1, 3 and 5 in a given grid, and squad 7 relieves officer posts assigned to squads 5 and 6 are off simultaneously in a given grid.